 What are my goals?

 I’m going to take the route this had come up at work and break down my goals into personal and professional.
 One thing I’m trying to keep in mind is to choose goals that won’t be influenced by external factors, thus only holding myself accountable.
 I’m hoping to view these goals like one would look at the towers1 in The Legend of Zelda: Breath of the Wild.
-They’re points of interest far off in the distance that also allow you to know more about the world once you reach them.
+They’re points of interest far off in the distance that also allows you to know more about the world once you reach them.

 - Be healthier